Please note that Tapas no longer supports Internet Explorer.

 chapak, chapak.

 I wrenched the door open, stumbled inside, and let it shudder closed behind me.
 For a moment, I just stood there, breathing hard.
 I dragged a hand through my soaked hair, flinging water onto the floor, then wiped my face with my damp sleeve.
-Next, I gripped the hem of my overshirt and gave it a hard twist; a small stream of rainwater pattered onto the rubber mat.
+Next, I gripped the hem of my shirt and gave it a hard twist; a small stream of water pattered onto the rubber mat.

-My camera was safe, clutched in my right hand.
 I tucked my left hand into my pocket, trying to look casual, and let out a long, slow breath.

 Foooo.

 I waited.
 The rain didn’t stop; it drummed against the glass roof like impatient fingers.
-I leaned forward to peer outside, but the world was a watercolor wash—the rain had painted blurry, twisting rivers down every pane.
+I leaned forward to peer outside, but the world was a watercolor wash.
+The rain had painted blurry, twisting rivers down every pane.

 tap-tap-tap